How to Write a Short Story: 9 Easy Steps & Examples for Writers

 Redrafts are part of the creative process, but why not try and make them as few as possible?
 Reading out loud is smarter than you think.

-Once you’ve finished writing your short story, getting feedback is essential to refine your short story even further.
-No matter how confident you feel with your short story idea, someone else may find mistakes or offer suggestions that could elevate the plot or characterization.
+Once youโve finished writing your short story, getting feedback is essential to refine your short story further.
+No matter how confident you feel with your short story idea, someone else may find mistakes or offer suggestions that could help improve the plot or characterization.

-Getting feedback doesn’t have to be a daunting process – all it takes is finding two or three people you trust who can provide honest and objective input, such as family, friends, co-workers, classmates, or social media contacts.
+Getting feedback doesn’t have to be a long process โ all it takes is finding two or three people you trust who can provide honest and objective input, such as family, friends, co-workers, classmates, or social media contacts.
+There are many writing community Facebook groups where you can find people willing to review your work if you review theirs!

 Without the proper feedback, you won’t accurately know how compelling your short story is.

-Fortunately, AI novel writing programs like SudoWrite are designed to provide helpful and insightful feedback on your work.
-They can give you advice about structure, flow, and diction to ensure that what you craft is of the highest quality.
+Fortunately, AI novel writing programs are designed to provide helpful and insightful feedback on your work.
+They can advise you about structure, flow, and diction to ensure that your own writing is of the highest quality.

 Step 7 is the exciting part: writing your second draft!